gschoess/snakeProject/README.md

 -> requirements.txt

 ## control
-Use the arrow keys to control the snake and navigate the menu SPACE to pause
+Use the arrow keys to control the snake and navigate the menu Press SPACE to pause
-ESC to exit
+Press ESC to exit

+You have to eat the food to earn points.
+When you eat the banana, you become faster for a short time and get more points per food.
+But hurry up, the bananas are only available for a short time!
+If you get into a mole hole, you come out the other side.
+So be careful and don't bite your own tail!

 ## credits